 Water recycled from sewage is a valuable resource with a range of uses across the commercial, industrial, agricultural and residential sectors.

-Recycled water is wastewater (sewage) treated and disinfected to a safe standard for beneficial reuse.
+Recycled water is wastewater (residential sewage and industrial trade waste) treated and disinfected to a safe standard for beneficial reuse.

 All of our water reclamation plants produce recycled water.